The Complexity of 3SAT_N and the P versus NP Problem

 In computational complexity theory, the Boolean satisfiability problem ($SAT$) is a decision problem, in which the instance is a Boolean expression written using only AND, OR, NOT, variables, and parentheses.
 The question is: given the expression, is there some assignment of $true$ and $false$ values to the variables that make the entire expression true? $SAT$ is the first known $\mathcal {NP}$-complete problem, proven by Stephen Cook in 1971 \cite{Cook1}.
 Independently in 1973, Leonid Levin showed that a variant of the tiling problem is $\mathcal {NP}$-complete \cite{Levin1}.
 In 1972, Richard Karp proved that several other problems were also $\mathcal {NP}$-complete \cite{Karp1}.
 In particular, the Boolean satisfiability problem remains $\mathcal {NP}$-complete even if all expressions are written in conjunction normal form with 3 variables per clause (3-CNF), yielding the $3SAT$ problem.
 We can define the $kSAT$ problem in a similar way.
 Let $(r,s)\mbox{-}SAT$ be the class of instances with exactly $r$ distinct variables per clause and at most $s$ occurrences per variable.
 In 1984 \cite{Tovey1}, Craig Tovey proved that every instance of $(r,r)\mbox{-}SAT$ is satisfiable and $(3,4)\mbox{-}SAT$ is $\mathcal {NP}$-complete.
 Indeed, using these $(3,s)\mbox{-}SAT$ for $s = 1, \cdots, 4$ and the results in \cite{Tovey1}, we can easily classify all instances in $3SAT$ by polynomial time in each instance's length.

 In this paper, we use Tovey's idea in \cite{Tovey1} to classify the $\mathcal{NP}\mbox{-}$complete problem $3SAT_{N}$.
 We prove that this classification takes polynomial time.
 With this classification theorem, we introduce the concept of aggressive truth assignment.
-An aggressive truth assignment is a polynomial time pseudo-algorithm.
+We also introduce the concept of a set compatible with the $\mathcal P$ versus $\mathcal {NP}$ problem.
+Any element in a set that is compatible with the $\mathcal P$ versus $\mathcal {NP}$ problem is a pseudo-algorithm.
+We can prove that the set of all aggressive truth assignments is compatible with the $\mathcal P$ versus $\mathcal {NP}$ problem, and hence any aggressive truth assignment is a pseudo-algorithm.
 Using these pseudo-algorithms, we endow some set of algorithms with a metric and then introduce Cauchy sequences among them.
 The Cauchy sequences of algorithms in this paper are essentially the Cauchy sequences of pseudo-algorithms.
 Like the role of Cauchy sequences of rational numbers in real number theory, the Cauchy sequences of algorithms allow us to use pseudo-algorithms to approximate some algorithms.
 In 1874, Cantor \cite{Cantor1} established that real numbers are uncountable.
 Sixteen years later, he proved his theorem again using diagonal argument \cite{Cantor2}.
 Surprisingly, by analyzing computations of some pseudo-algorithms, we can use Cantor's diagonalization method to prove that there are uncountably many algorithms under some assumption.
 It contradicts the fact that there are only countably many algorithms (see e.g. \cite{Hein1}).
 Therefore, the assumption must be false.
-The role of the classification theorem is crucial, which prevents applying the new argument to $2SAT$ and other $\mathcal P$ problems in $SAT$ to generate any contradiction.
+The concept of a set compatible with the $\mathcal P$ versus $\mathcal {NP}$ problem is crucial which prevents misusing the pseudo-algorithms.